uglymugs/JustNUM/problem-report.md

 ###### Solution

 It is possible to manually create a hash history object without a query string and pass it to React-router.
-This only works if you use the same version of ´history´ as React-router:
+This only works if you use the same version of `history` as React-router:

 ```jsx
 import { Router, useRouterHistory } from 'react-router';